Iamvivek-gupta/interview/react.md

 Here, the `<input>` manages its own state.
 We use `useRef` to get a reference to the DOM node and access its `value` when the form is submitted.
 React isn't actively involved in every change.

 **Controlled Component:** Now, imagine the form where React is the "boss" of the input's value.
 The input's value is tied to a piece of state in your React component.
 Every time the input's value changes, React is notified, and it re-renders the component if needed.
 To change the input's value, you update the React state.
+- In a controlled component, form data is handled by the React component state.

 **Example (Controlled):**